History of the Great Wall of China: Modern China (1912–present)

 In 1952, the scholar-turned-bureaucrat Guo Moruo laid out the first modern proposal to repair the Great Wall.
 Five years later, the renovated Badaling became the first section to be opened to the public since the establishment of the PRC.
 The Badaling Great Wall has since become a staple stop for foreign dignitaries who come to China, beginning with Nepali prime minister Bishweshwar Prasad Koirala in 1960, and most notably the American president Richard Nixon in his historic 1972 visit to China.
 To date, Badaling is still the most visited stretch of the Great Wall.

 Other stretches did not fare so well.
 During the Cultural Revolution (1966–1976), hundreds of kilometres of the Great Wall – already damaged in the wars of the last century and eroded by wind and rain – were deliberately destroyed by fervent Red Guards who regarded it as part of the "Four Olds" to be eradicated in the new China.
 Quarrying machines and even dynamite were used to dismantle the Wall, and the pilfered materials were used for construction.

-As China opened up in the 1980s, reformist leader Deng Xiaoping initiated the "Love our China and restore our Great Wall" campaign (爱我中华，修我长城) to repair and preserve the Great Wall.
+As China implemented reform and opening up in the 1980s, reformist leader Deng Xiaoping initiated the "Love our China and restore our Great Wall" campaign (爱我中华，修我长城) to repair and preserve the Great Wall.
 The Great Wall was designated as a UNESCO World Heritage Site in 1987.
 However, while tourism boomed over the years, slipshod restoration methods have left sections of the Great Wall near Beijing "looking like a Hollywood set" in the words of the National Geographic News.
 The less prominent stretches of the Great Wall did not get as much attention.
 In 2002 the New York-based World Monuments Fund put the Great Wall on its list of the World's 100 Most Endangered Sites.
 In 2003 the Chinese government began to enact laws to protect the Great Wall.